Why You Should Not Retire in Rio de Janeiro or Retire in Brazil

 And it is painful to me to make a video with such a negative tone about my own country

-For a long time, I avoided talking about Brazil, but in our episode about the best countries to live in Latin America, we received a few questions about why we didn’t include Brazil.
-So I decided to clarify why Brazil is NOT like Chile or Uruguay.
+For a long time, I avoided talking about Brazil, but in a video on my channel about the best countries to live in Latin America, I received a few questions about why I didn’t include Brazil.

-Still, if you REALLY want to live and retire in Brazil, at the end of this episode I will tell you ONE OF THE FEW PLACES where almost NONE of the problems listed are found.
+Still, if you REALLY want to live and retire in Brazil, at the end of this article I will tell you ONE OF THE FEW PLACES where almost NONE of the problems listed are found.

 So let’s start with the reason why you should NEVER retire in Rio de Janeiro